paulhighum/collaborating-paul-and-kevin/README.md

 Task 3: Kevin will create an array of objects.
 Each object should have a name and age.

 Task 4: Paul will create another new html file and link to it from index.html.

+Task 5: Kevin will  remove a file other than index.html.